Cyber4All/Topic-Model-Builder/README.md

 ## Where is this deployed?

-The Topic Model Builder only runs in AWS CodeBuild when the CLARK Topic Service triggers it via HTTPS AWS CodeBuild pulls the source code in this repository and follows the instructions that are located in `buildspec.yml`.
+The Topic Model Builder only runs in AWS CodeBuild when the CLARK Topic Service triggers it via HTTPS AWS CodeBuild pulls this project's image from Dockerhub and follows the instructions that are located in `buildspec.yml`.
+Note the `buildspec.yml` saved within the container is not directly read by AWS CodeBuild.
+The same `buildspec.yml` is saved in the CodeBuild configuration on AWS.
+The file is simplyincluded in this repository for ease of access.
+If you want to update the `buildspec.yml`, you will need to update it in both places (this git repository AND AWS CodeBuild configuration via CLI or console).

 ## Updating This Project